How Video Analysis Improves Youth Sports Coaching

 Improved athlete feedback

-Self-correction- Oftentimes, there is a discrepancy between an athlete’s perception and their actual performance I.e., An athlete might think they are dribbling well, but video analysis shows that they are struggling to control the ball & change directions quickly.
-While a coach could provide constructive feedback in the form of a comment, video analysis improves the learning process.
-Athletes can spot their mistakes and rewatch the clip anytime, helping them bridge the gap between perception and performance.
+Self-correction- Oftentimes, there is a gap between an athlete’s perception and their actual performance I.e., An athlete might think they are dribbling well, but video analysis shows that they are struggling to control the ball & change directions quickly.
+While a coach could provide constructive feedback in the form of a comment, video analysis significantly improves the learning process.
+Athletes can easily spot their mistakes and replay the clip anytime to refine their technique.

 Slow motion analysis- Video breaks down & analyzes each movement of a skill second-by-second.
 If we look at dribbling in soccer, a video shows an athlete: